razorpay/blade/packages/blade/src/components/Skeleton/_decisions/decisions.md

 # Skeleton <!-- omit in toc -->
 Skeleton Loader is a static / animated placeholder for the information that is still loading.
 It mimic the structure and look of the entire view.

-The skeleton blocks can have 3 types of shape
-- circle
-- rectangle
-- pill

-Each of these shapes can be achieved by adjusting the width, height and border radius of the blocks.
-Properties of skeleton loaders.

 <img src="./skeleton-thumbnail.png" width="380" />

 ## Design